mvmd-org/mvmd-site/docs/standards/trust/c2pa.md

 # C2PA Standard

-The Coalition for Content Provenance and Authenticity (C2PA) standard provides a framework for verifying the authenticity and origin of Metaverse assets.
-This documentation covers how to implement C2PA claims and provenance tracking in your metadata.
+The [Coalition for Content Provenance and Authenticity](https://c2pa.org/) (C2PA) is an open, technical standards body addressing the prevalence of misleading information online through the development of technical standards for certifying the source and history (provenance) of digital content.
+The C2PA standard enables content creators, publishers, and consumers to trace the origin and modifications of media assets, thereby enhancing trust and transparency in digital media.
+C2PA

+For detailed information, you can refer to the official C2PA Technical Specification: [C2PA Technical Specification](https://c2pa.org/specifications/specifications/2.1/specs/C2PA_Specification.html)

 ## Core Properties